-5. Rules for Deviation from the proposed end state Base Tariff applicable to the NPA and industry
+5. Rules for Deviation from the proposed end state Base Tariff

 It is necessary to consider the cases where tariffs might deviate from those identified above for reasons of strategy.
 Overarching considerations of strategy, which may at times conflict with cost orientation concerns, are equally as important as cost orientation considerations.
-The Directives, in terms of section 30(3) of the National Ports Act, promotes 'The avoidance of cross subsidisation save where cross subsidisation is in the public interest' (DoT, 2009)4.
-A port or port system's pricing policies should be in line with its overall strategic goals, which would include the strategic benefits that would accrue to the community of port users and/or those of the port-ancillary clusters in the host economies of the respective ports.
-Ports are not just a conduit for trade between sea and land; they are a vital part of a country's logistics supply chain and are, therefore, catalytic pieces of infrastructure with regard to employment creation and investment attraction5.
+The Directives in terms of section 30(3) of the National Ports Act, 2005 (Act no. 12 of 2005) promotes 'The avoidance of cross subsidisation save where cross subsidisation is in the public interest' (DoT, 2009).
+A port or port system's pricing policies should be in line with its overall strategic goals, which would include the strategic benefits that would accrue to the community of port users and/or those of the portancillary clusters in the host economies of the respective ports.
+Ports are not just a conduit for trade between sea and land, they are a vital part of a countries logistics supply chain and therefore are catalytic pieces of infrastructure with regard to employment creation and investment attraction.

-Figure 13 Summary: Deviation from tariff principles
+Figure 10: Summary of reasons for deviating from tariff principles

 Under-recovery of cost is sometimes necessary for strategic considerations but has consequences for the port system which, in South Africa, is operating within a zero-sum context.
-This means that if an investment or facility under-recovers, it needs to be subsidised by a different, more financially successful investment or facility, thus deviating from the main pricing principle of a cost reflective tariff.
-Another way of deviating from cost oriented tariffs is through discounting, which may not lead to under-recovery or cross-subsidisation, but is none-the-less a deviation from the tariff line.
+This means that if an investment or facility under-recovers, it needs to be subsidized by a different more financially successful investment or facility, thus deviating from the main pricing principle of a cost reflective tariff.
+Another way of deviating from cost oriented tariffs is through discounting, which may not lead to under-recovery or cross-subsidization, but is none-the-less a deviation from the tariff line.
+Discounts and cross-subsidies are described in more detail below.
+Rules are given for when discounts and cross-subsidies may apply.